UntitledCharts/sonolus-level-converters/README.md

 # sonolus-level-converters
-Convert between Sonolus LevelData (as well as MMW4CC's USC and Sekai's SUS)
+Convert between Sonolus LevelData (as well as MMW4CC's USC and Sekai's SUS).
+Can also be used to easily read chart data.

 Requires `Python >= 3.10`